Lavinia Warren: Personal life

 Even though Warren was not extremely fond of how she was viewed by the public, she still continued to perform.
 Since her life revolved around her presence in the media, she once said "I belong to the public."

 Together, Stratton and Warren became famous.
 President Abraham Lincoln and his wife provided a reception for the new couple at the White House.
 Tiffany and Co. gave a silver coach to the couple.
-They amassed and spent a fortune over the course of their life together which would have made them millionaires by today's standards.
-They had no actual children, though they did pretend to in the public eye (pictured).
+They amassed and spent a fortune over the course of their life together, which would have made them millionaires by today's standards.
+They had no actual children, though they pretended to in the public eye (pictured).

-Minnie Warren, who grew to be 27 in high, also married a little person in P.T.
+Her sister, Minnie Warren, who grew to be 27 in high, also married a little person in P.T.
 Barnum's employ: Major Edward Newell.
-She became pregnant with a normal-sized child, but excitement was cut short by tragedy on July 23, 1878, when Minnie and her 6 lb-baby died during the birthing.
-Several years later on January 10, 1883, Warren and her husband stayed at Newhall House in Milwaukee, Wisconsin on the day it caught fire.
+She became pregnant with a normal-sized child, but excitement was cut short by tragedy on July 23, 1878, when Minnie and her 6 lb-baby died during birth.

+Several years later on January 10, 1883, Lavinia Warren and her husband stayed at Newhall House in Milwaukee, Wisconsin on the day it caught fire.
 They were narrowly rescued by their friend and manager, Sylvester Bleeker, from what had been referred to as "one of the worst hotel fires in American history."
-Within 6 months, on July 15, 1883, her husband suddenly died at age 45 of a stroke.
+Within six months, on July 15, 1883, Stratton suddenly died at age 45 of a stroke.

 After her husband's death, Warren wanted to retire to private life, but was persuaded to continue her career.

-Two years after her husband's death, Warren married an Italian dwarf, Count Primo Magri, and they operated a famous roadside stand in Middleborough, Massachusetts.
-At age 73, she appeared alongside Count Magri in a 1915 silent film, The Lilliputian's Courtship.
+Two years after her husband's death, Warren married an Italian dwarf, Count Primo Magri.
+They operated a famous roadside stand in Middleborough, Massachusetts.
+At age 73, she appeared alongside Count Magri in a 1915 silent film, The Lilliputians' Courtship.

 Death

-Warren died on November 25, 1919, at the age of 78 and is buried next to her first husband with a simple gravestone that reads: "His Wife".
+Warren died on November 25, 1919, at the age of 78.
+She is buried next to her first husband with a simple gravestone that reads: "His Wife".